Multi-band Emission from Star-Disk Collision and Implications for Quasi-Periodic Eruptions: Overall dynamics: Frequency-integrated gray RHD Simulations

 The forward ejecta mass increases promptly as the ejecta expands outside the disk in minutes, and then slowly increases for tens of minutes.
 This later slower increment can be approximated by $M_{\rm ej}\propto t^{1.7}$, shown in Figure~\ref{fig:mej_ddisk}.
 The backward ejecta mass is smaller than the forward ejecta and increases slower.
 For long-term ejecta evolution that beyond the simulation domain, we expect the mass increment will slow down when the disk relaxes to its unperturbed state after the collision.
 The dotted horizontal line corresponds to $M_{\rm ej}$ in Equation~\ref{eq:mej}, which approximates measured $M_{\rm ej}$ within an order of magnitude.

-Due to the non-spherical geometry, the ejecta mass derived from two-dimensional results is is not consistent with integrating the sampled one-dimensional density profile in Figure~\ref{fig:h1_md_mv_lines} assuming spherical geometry.
+Due to the non-spherical geometry, the ejecta mass derived from two-dimensional results is not consistent with integrating the sampled one-dimensional density profile in Figure~\ref{fig:h1_md_mv_lines} assuming spherical geometry.
 The latter $M_{\rm ej,sph}=\int_{R_{\rm in}}^{R_{\rm out}}4\pi r^{2}\rho dr$ is higher than the measured ejecta mass in Figure~\ref{fig:mej_ddisk}.
 The sampled one dimensional profiles of temperature, projected velocity and opacity are relatively insensitive to the non-spherical geometry and can represent the typical values of these quantities in the ejecta.
+The backward ejecta is more non-spherical.
+A ``face-on'' line of sight (perpendicular to the disk) results in a higher density column compared to an ``edge-on'' line of sight (parallel to the disk).
+From the one-dimensional analysis of the counterpart multigroup simulation (which is discussed later in Section~\ref{subsec:multigroup_fiducial}), we find the soft X-ray band flux can decrease up to one order of magnitude when changing line of sight from ``edge-on'' to ``face-on''.
 Exploring the emission's dependence on geometry and potential viewing angle effect will be discussed in future work.

 We estimate the luminosity by measuring the total radiation flux integrated over the boundary surfaces $L=\int \mathbf{F}_{\rm r}\cdot\mathbf{dA}$.
 For the backward (forward) ejecta, we include only the boundary above (below) the disk midplane.
 The disk region that extends to the boundary is optically thick and does not significantly contribute to the radiation flux.
 The measured luminosity is shown in Figure~\ref{fig:lum_ddisk} as the green lines.